jlengstorf/lengstorf.com/pages/productivity-habits.md

 ---
 title: >
   Stop Wasting Time Feeling Overwhelmed and Tired.
 Start Doing What Matters.
+template: page
+optin:
   button: Get It Now
   group: PRODUCTIVE
 ---

 If you're feeling stuck right now — too many tasks, too little free time, too much bullshit, and not enough of the things that matter — I have good news.